Michele-Bufis/Pure_trace/docs/Complete_Project_Documentation.md

 (`shred`), then encrypts the resulting bytes and writes them **atomically** into the profile's sessions folder.
 It explicitly rejects recordings that are too short (fewer than 500 samples), raising an error handled upstream.
+(One coupling worth flagging: the `500` written into the EDF signal header is a literal, not a read of `config.SAMPLING_RATE` — the two would need to be kept in sync by hand if the sampling rate is ever changed.)

 ## `secure_store.py` — encryption at rest for derived data